 The love for all living creatures is the most noble attribute of man. – Charles Darwin

-Baboon rangers manage 10 of the 16 Peninsula troops and have permits to use various tools to keep baboons out of urban areas.
+Baboon rangers manage 11 of the 16 Peninsula troops and have permits to use various tools to keep baboons out of urban areas.
 Protocols for the use of tools, as well as for managing baboons who have become habitual raiders, are strictly followed.
-Residents can assist Human Wildlife Solutions by properly securing their waste and baboon-proofing their properties.
+Residents can assist the Urban Baboon Programme by properly securing their waste and baboon-proofing their properties.

-The management of baboons on the Cape Peninsula has made enormous strides in the last few years and baboon management has been successfully achieved and stabilised.
+The Urban Baboon Programme on the Cape Peninsula has made enormous strides in the last decade.
 Read more

 Baboon rangers are employed to ensure that baboons in the 10 managed troops are effectively kept out of suburbs that lie on the fringes of each troop’s range.
 Read more